|Director: Daniel Attias|

 |Year of Release: 1985|

-When it came time to adapt Cycle of the Werewolf into a feature film (because, as we all know, there's a law somewhere on the books stating that everything Stephen King commits to paper must eventually become a movie), King himself wrote the screenplay, although he failed to translate Wrightson's effectively lurid illustrations to the big screen.
-King discarded the episodic structure and tried to tie all the events together with small-town salt-of-the-earth characters dealing with a sudden outbreak of grisly murders during the bicentennial year of 1976.
+When it came time to adapt Cycle of the Werewolf into a feature film (because, as we all know, there is a law somewhere on the books stating that everything Stephen King commits to paper must eventually become a movie), King himself wrote the screenplay, discarding the episodic structure and instead attempting to tie all the events together with small-town salt-of-the-earth characters dealing with a sudden outbreak of grisly murders during the bicentennial year of 1976 (although eagle-eye viewers will note that a close-up of a newspaper is dated Sept.
+8, 1980, which suggests that either they decided in postproduction to set the story during America’s Bicentennial or a prop person didn’t do their job).
 Unfortunately, the screenplay sags in the connecting material, and it still feels episodic and slight, little more than a slasher movie in which the slasher is a lycanthrope, rather than a run-of-the-mill psychotic.

 The one recurring character in the novelette was an 11-year-old boy paralyzed from the waist down named Marty Coslaw.
-Played here by Corey Haim right before he became a fleeting teen superstar, Marty is turned into the film's central character, although the softly spoken and terribly banal voice-over narration comes from the grown-up version of Marty's 14-year-old sister, Jane (Megan Follows).
-As with so many horror stories, Marty and Jane are the only ones who believe there is a werewolf, and they enlist the help of their alcoholic, thrice-divorced, but charmingly gruff Uncle Red (Gary Busey) to help them.
+Played here by Corey Haim right before he became a fleeting teen superstar (he had previously had supporting roles in 1984’s Firstborn and 1985’s Secret Admirer), Marty is turned into the film’s central character, although the softly spoken and terribly banal voice-over narration comes from the grown-up version of Marty’s 14-year-old sister, Jane (Megan Follows).
+Their relationship is one of the film’s stronger elements, as the film spends an admirable amount of time developing how their typical older sister-younger brother dynamics are complicated by Marty’s disability.
+Most importantly, though, Marty and Jane are depicted as fundamentally decent kids with good hearts, which was a rarity in the 1980s when so many slasher movies depicted teenagers as little more than shallow horndogs.
+As with so many horror stories, Marty and Jane are the only ones who believe there is a werewolf, although they manage to enlist the begrudging help of their alcoholic, thrice-divorced, but charmingly gruff Uncle Red (Gary Busey at his Gary Busey-est) to help them.

-King tries to build suspense around the werewolf's identity when in human form, which could have been clever, but the movie sabotages any suspense by giving it away too early.
+King tries to build suspense around the werewolf’s identity when in human form, which could have been clever, but he sabotages any suspense by giving it away too early.
 (Spoiler warning: If you don't want to know who it is, skip to the next paragraph.)
-It turns out the werewolf is the kindly Reverend Lowe, who is played by Everett McGill, a stern, chiseled character actor whose casting as the local preacher is the first tip-off that he may be the one growing body hair and claws every full moon.
+It turns out the werewolf is the local pastor, Reverend Lowe, who is played by Everett McGill, a stern, chiseled character actor whose casting is the first tip-off that he may be the one growing body hair and claws every full moon.
 But, to cap it off, there is an extended sequence in which Lowe dreams that his entire congregation turns into werewolves during a funeral.
-This makes it absolutely clear that he is the werewolf since no one else in town--not even Marty at this point--suspects that a werewolf is behind the murders.
-Thus, when the movie finally "reveals" who the werewolf is, it is the very epitome of anticlimactic.
+This makes it absolutely clear that he is the werewolf since no one else in town outside of Marty suspects that a werewolf is behind the murders.
+Thus, when the movie finally “reveals” who the werewolf is, it is the very epitome of anticlimactic.